skylight-hq/skylight.digital/pages/toolkits/data_sharing_playbook/06_transferring_data.md

 2. Navigate to "Send to" option
 3. Click on "Compressed (zipped) folder"

 To encrypt a file:

-1. Right-click on the zipped folder and open Properties.
+1. Right-click on the zipped folder and open "Properties"
-2. Under the General tab, click Advanced.
+2. Under the "General" tab, click "Advanced"
-3. Check the "Encrypt contents to secure data" box.
+3. Check the "Encrypt contents to secure data" box